Noah-user/datatransformer/README.md

 The project leverages the following Rust crates:
 csv: For reading and writing CSV files.
 serde: For parsing CSV records into typed structs.
-anyhow: For streamlined error handling.
+clap: FOr command-line argument parsing.

+Dependencies are managed in Cargo.toml:
+[dependencies]
+csv = "1.1"
+serde = { version = "1.0", features = ["derive"] }
+clap = "4.0"

-Install dependencies with: cargo add csv serde anyhow
+Install dependencies with: cargo build

 Files and Structure: